MaxRybalkin91/lightspeed-test-task/README.md

 only with already checked structures and valid SQL-parts order, as well as valid parenthesis.

+---
-To get the parts structured as written above, a user should run the main() func in the Main.kt class.
+To get the parts structured as written above, a user should run the main() func in the [Main.kt](./src/main/kotlin/Main.kt) class.
 The response will be returned as a single entity with several collections.

+The project supports `gradle clean build` command to compile and run the tests.

+---
 Possible ways to improve:

 1) Hashing and storing the response in a collection/DB/file, not to go through the query again